rudderlabs/rudderstack-docs/destinations/amplitude.md

 * **Track UTM properties:** If this setting is enabled, the Amplitude SDK parses the UTM parameters in the query string or `_utmz` cookie and includes them as user properties in all uploaded events.
 * **Save Referrer, URL Params, GCLID once per session:** If this setting is enabled, the corresponding tracking of `gclid`, referrer, UTM parameters will be done once per session.
 If you always want to capture new values, please set this to False.
 * **Unset param referrer on new session:** If this setting is disabled, the existing `referrer` and `utm_parameter` values will be passed to each new session.
 If enabled, `referrer` and `utm_parameter` properties will be set to `null` upon instantiating new session.
 This only works if `Track referrer` and `Track UTM properties` are enabled.
-* **Enable location listening \(Mobile only\):** If the user grants your app location permissions, the SDK will also grab the user's location.
+* **Enable location listening \(Android only\):** If the user grants your app location permissions, the SDK will also grab the user's location.
 Amplitude will never prompt the user for location permissions, and this will have to be done by your app.
 * **Track session events \(Mobile only\):** If this setting is enabled, `[Amplitude] Start Session` and `[Amplitude] End Session` events will be sent to the Amplitude at the starting and end of the session.
 * **Use advertising id as device id \(Android only\):**  If this setting is enabled, the `advertising id` assigned by Google Play Store to a user device will be sent as `device id` to the Amplitude.
 * **Use IDFA as device id \(iOS only\):** If this setting is enabled, the `Identifier for Advertisers (IDFA)` assigned by Apple to a user device will be sent as  `device id` to the Amplitude.